 § 200.402 Composition of costs.

-Total cost.
-The total cost of a Federal award is the sum of the allowable direct and allocable indirect costs less any applicable credits.
+The total cost of a Federal award is the sum of the allowable direct and allocable indirect costs minus any applicable credits

 § 200.403 Factors affecting allowability of costs.

-Except where otherwise authorized by statute, costs must meet the following general criteria in order to be allowable under Federal awards:
+Except where otherwise authorized by statute, costs must meet the following criteria to be allowable under Federal awards:

 (a) Be necessary and reasonable for the performance of the Federal award and be allocable thereto under these principles.